Can soil carbon help fund rangeland management?

 Recommendations for education and outreach:

-Effectively disseminating the results from YR1 of this study has proven critical for multiple reasons: 1) It increases the public's collective understanding of how innovative cattle grazing can be used as a tool to improve soil health and sequester SOC in rangelands of the western U.S.; 2) It overturns the prevailing paradigm that SOC is too challenging to monitor across such large and arid landscapes; 3) It advocates for the important role that rangelands of the western U.S. can serve in sequestering SOC; and 4) It uses the Three Creeks Grazing Project as a model system to promote the adoption innovative cattle grazing in other western U.S. rangelands.
+Effectively disseminating the results from YRS1-3 of this study has proven critical for multiple reasons: 1) It increases the public's collective understanding of how innovative cattle grazing can be used as a tool to improve soil health and sequester SOC in rangelands of the western U.S.; 2) It overturns the prevailing paradigm that SOC is too challenging to monitor across such large and arid landscapes; 3) It advocates for the important role that rangelands of the western U.S. can serve in sequestering SOC; and 4) It uses the Three Creeks Grazing Project as a model system to promote the adoption innovative cattle grazing in other western U.S. rangelands.
 We achieved, and are continuing to achieve, these educational results by developing a broad suite of outreach materials that ensured all stakeholders of western U.S. rangelands would be engaged, and all stakeholders would find resonating.
-These materials included everything from meetings, discussions, and consultations to reports, webinars, and presentations; from field tours and field days to workshops.
-What we found to be most, effective, however, in terms of affected stakeholders's understanding of innovative cattle grazing and soil health and SOC is when the outreach materials brought the stakeholders in discussion and collective learning together in the same place and at the same time.
+These materials included everything from meetings, discussions, and consultations to reports, webinars, podcasts, and presentations; from field tours and field days to workshops.
+What we found to be most, effective, however, in terms of affected stakeholders' understanding of innovative cattle grazing and soil health and SOC is when the outreach materials brought the stakeholders in discussion and collective learning together in the same place and at the same time.
 Such activities enable stakeholders - from producers to conservationists to state and Federal agencies - to hear from each other about the challenges facing cattle grazing and soil health on western U.S. rangelands, and invite the opportunity to address the challenges together.
-Such an approach has proven invaluable in just YR1 of this study.
+Such an approach has proven invaluable in this study.

-50 Producers reported gaining knowledge, attitude, skills and/or awareness as a result of the project
+70 Producers reported gaining knowledge, attitude, skills and/or awareness as a result of the project

 Key areas taught: